NOUR-AWAWDEH/IntroductionToAlgorithms/Part_I_Foundations/Chapter_1/The_Role_OfAlgorithms_inComputing.md

 ---
 ### What is Polynomial Time?

 Polynomial time is a concept used in computer science to describe the efficiency of an algorithm in terms of how its running time grows with the size of the input.
-Let's break it down step-by-step.

 #### Turing Machine as a Model